-Pros and cons
+The pros and cons

-Tony Robbins asks why
+Tony Robbins wonders why

-Writer and lecturer Anthony Robbins (by the way, 2th example of "Aprendiendo de los Mejores" after Amancio Ortega) is considered the best mentor in personal development.
-I'm not going to reveal the reasons that led Francisco Alcaide to include it in his book, that would be spoiler.
+The writer and lecturer Anthony Robbins (By the way, 2º example of Learning from the Best after Amancio Ortega) is considered the best mentor in personal development.
+I will not reveal the reasons that led Francisco Alcaide to include it in his book, that would be to do Spoiler.

 Why as a purpose

 On my hippie side, I think few twenty-first century companies and individuals will survive the absence of purpose.
 And although there are tools to find it, like the Ikigai, we have not been educated to find an answer to such a complex question.